LrdSpr/Dynamics-Interface/README.md

 # Dynamics-Interface
-Dynamics Products like main menu and grid
+Dynamics products like main menu and grid

 Developed using HTML+CSS+JQUERY